Automattic/jetpack/projects/plugins/wpcomsh/README.md

 ### Quick Start

 ```
-# From the root of a wp.org install
-$ mkdir -p wp-content/mu-plugins
-$ cd wp-content/mu-plugins
+# Clone the Monorepo somewhere locally
 $ git clone git@github.com:Automattic/jetpack.git
 $ cd jetpack
 $ pnpm install
 $ pnpm jetpack build --deps projects/wpcomsh

+# Specify your development server and path to sync the code to your wp.org install
+$ pnpm jetpack rsync projects/wpcomsh USER@HOST:/path/to/wordpress/wp-content/mu-plugins

+# From the root of a wp.org install
+$ mkdir -p wp-content/mu-plugins
+$ cd wp-content/mu-plugins
 $ cd jetpack/projects/plugins/wpcomsh
-$ jetpack rsync plugins/wpcomsh # specify your development server and path and copy the loader to mu-plugins,
+$ ln -s wpcomsh/wpcomsh-loader.php ./ # or copy the loader to mu-plugins
-$ # last step not necessary for development Atomic sites.

 # define 'IS_ATOMIC', 'ATOMIC_SITE_ID' and 'ATOMIC_CLIENT_ID' as true so the loader will require wpcomsh